leiradel/qrc1/README.md

 ### QR Code Version 1

+1. Include the files `src/qrc1_rom.asm` and `src/qrc1_ram.asm` in your project; the former can be in ROM but the later must be in RAM
 1. Implement the following routines for your platform:
     * `qrc_pixel_up`: move the current pixel cursor up
     * `qrc_pixel_down`: move the current pixel cursor down